megmcca/lammps/doc/src/fix_python_invoke.rst

 Callback functions must be declared in the global scope of the active Python interpreter.
-This can either be done by defining it inline using the python command or by importing functions from other Python modules.
+This can either be done by defining it inline using the :doc:`python command <python>` or by importing functions from other Python modules.
 If LAMMPS is driven using the library interface from Python, functions defined in the driving Python interpreter can also be executed.